donsheehy/datastructures/prose/02b_testing.md

 The line `if __name__ == '__main__':` makes sure that the tests will not run when the module is imported from somewhere else.

 For some, learning to test their code runs into a substantial psychological block.
 They feel that testing the code will reveal its flaws and thus reveal the programmer’s flaws.
 If you feel the slightest hesitation to testing your own code, you should practice the OGAE protocol.
-It stands for, "Oh Good, An Error!".
+It stands for, **Oh Good, An Error!**.
 Every time you get an error, you say this with honest enthusiasm.
 The computer has just done you a huge favor by identifying something wrong, and it has done so in the safety of your room or office.
 You can fix it before it becomes any bigger.

 ## Unit Testing with `unittest`